zimmerman-dev/zettel-note/Zettelkasten/Control Flow - Loops Overview.md

 1. Loop counters are often named `i`, `j`, `k`, etc. — a convention dating back to Fortran.
 2. Avoid using unsigned loop variables.
 Signed integers are safer unless you **know** you're counting strictly in the positive.
 ___
-### 🔹 Control Statements
-`break` – exits the loop immediately.
-  - No further statements in the loop body run.
-  - Control jumps to the first statement **after** the loop.

-`continue` – skips the rest of the current iteration.
-  - Control jumps to the top of the loop and re-checks the condition.

-`return` – exits the **entire function**, not just the loop.
-___
 ### 🔹Loop Types
 1. [[Control Flow - For Loop|For Loops]] - Controlled iteration with explicit index handling.
 2. [[Control Flow - Ranged For Loops| Ranged based For loops]] - Simplified iteration over containers.